notnil/fenify-3D/README.md

 The Forsyth-Edwards Notation (FEN) is a standard notation crucial for delineating specific board positions in a chess game.
 FEN encapsulates all essential information, enabling the recommencement of a game from a defined position.

-Fenify-3D is meticulously engineered to analyze an image of a physical chess board and deliver a precise FEN string, illustrating the current state of the board.
+Fenify-3D is engineered to analyze an image of a physical chess board and deliver a precise FEN string, illustrating the current state of the board.
 This facilitates the real-time transcription of chess games through video input in downstream applications.

 Distinct from existing chess game recording systems utilizing image and video data, Fenify-3D presents an innovative approach.
 It operates without necessitating a "top-down" perspective of the board, and accomidates various angles, provided the board maintains reasonable visibility.
-This methodological refinement enhances the adaptability and applicability of the system in diverse real-world scenarios.
+This refinement enhances the adaptability and applicability of the system in diverse real-world scenarios.

 ## Dataset